MCL Tear Creve Coeur, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
-At Axes Physical Therapy in Creve Coeur, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
-Post-surgery, our Creve Coeur, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+At Axes Physical Therapy in Creve Coeur, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
+Post-surgery, our Creve Coeur, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
 This comprehensive approach guarantees you can resume your regular activities swiftly and securely.

 Creve Coeur, MO Physical Therapy for MCL Tears

-Physical therapy in Creve Coeur, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Creve Coeur, MO is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
 At Axes Physical Therapy in Creve Coeur, MO, our approach includes:

 • Range of Motion Exercises: Increasing flexibility and decreasing stiffness over time.